Yoast/wordpress-seo/readme.txt

 * Enhancements:
 	* Made it possible to opt out from the OnPage.org indexability check.
-	* Contains a few small performance enhancements in the Page Analysis.
+	* Contains a few small performance enhancements in the Content Analysis.
 	* Only includes Flesch Reading ease test when site language is set to English, since it doesn't really add value in other languages yet.

 * Bugfixes: